0xteamMuffin/SIH-2026/ide/README.md

 runs, live tool steps, human approval of high-risk tools, and inline previews of both attached and agent-generated documents.

-The backend's agent is still a fixed pipeline rather than a planning loop, so a turn gathers context, analyses, and produces a deliverable — it does not yet iterate.
+The backend's agent is a model-driven loop: it chooses its own next tool each turn and can revise — read a document, find the text garbled, look at the page as an image, search, then produce the deliverable.
 See [docs/DOCUMENT_PREVIEW.md](./docs/DOCUMENT_PREVIEW.md) for the viewer stack and [docs/BROWSER_PANE.md](./docs/BROWSER_PANE.md) for how the embedded browser works and what agentic browsing will need from it.